rlorigro/GFAse/README.md

 # GFAse

 Tool for phasing genomic graph data using parental or proximity ligation data.

-Currently specialized for Shasta assembly graphs.
+**Recent Updates:**
+  - Proximity linkage phasing working consistently on Shasta and Verkko graphs with low and high bubble N50s
+  - PoreC tested and working

 ## Installation